phatboyle/bajadivide/docs/index.md

 #
 layout: home
 ---
-## Important files for the Baja Divide bikepacking route

 These are the most current gpx and route guide files for the Baja Divide (created Fall 2023).